yaojieliu/dataset-watchdog/README.md

    1. Create a Gmail account for managing dataset
    2. Use your account to create a Google Forms (Drive --> New --> More --> Google Forms)
    3. Design your own online application form.
 For me, the Google Form would collect email, name, institute, advisor information, and upload the agreement form.
 You can check my form [here](https://docs.google.com/forms/d/e/1FAIpQLScYtuCOp5G3-Pu2Jrtu_ZGd8-WQ0sMsX0l-DsQ-Jy_prVAjDg/viewform)
-   4. You may also want to use add-ons in the Google Form, such as Email Notification from Form/Form Notifications, to send the auto remainder to you and the requester, saying something like "Oh, we receive your request/we are on it.";
+   4. You may also want to use add-ons in the Google Form, such as Email Notification from Form/Form Notifications, to send the auto remainder to you and the requester, saying something like "Oh, we receive your request/we are on it."

 ## Step 3: Link Google Forms to a Google Spreadsheet
 Now let's create a Google Forms for online application:

    1. In Google Forms, click Response, and click ![alt text](https://github.com/yaojieliu/dataset-watchdog/blob/master/icon.png) to link your form to a Google Spreadsheet
-   2. Use your account to create a Google Forms (Drive --> New --> More --> Google Forms)
+   2. In the linked spreadsheet, you will see all the items in your form.
+   3. To manage the applications, add several columns of **Username**, **Password**, **Status**(approved/pending/reject/extended/so on...), **Expire date**, **Sent date**, **Note** and other things you may need
    3. Design your own online application form.
 For me, the Google Form would collect email, name, institute, advisor information, and upload the agreement form.
 You can check my form [here](https://docs.google.com/forms/d/e/1FAIpQLScYtuCOp5G3-Pu2Jrtu_ZGd8-WQ0sMsX0l-DsQ-Jy_prVAjDg/viewform)
    4. You may also want to use add-ons in the Google Form, such as Email Notification from Form/Form Notifications, to send the auto remainder to you and the requester, saying something like "Oh, we receive your request/we are on it.";